GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-tenant-factory/README.md

 }
 ```

-### Configurations FAST tenants
+### Configurations for FAST tenants

 FAST compatibility is enabled for a tenant by defining the `fast_config` attribute in their configuration, in addition to the attributes outlined above.

-The `fast_config` attributes control the FAST bootstrap emulation for the tenants, and behave in a similar way to the corresponding variables that control the [bootstrap stage](../0-bootstrap/README.md#variables).
+The `fast_config` attributes control the FAST bootstrap emulation for a tenant, and behave in a similar way to the corresponding variables that control the [bootstrap stage](../0-bootstrap/README.md#variables).
 They are all optional, and their behaviour is explained in the bootstrap stage documentation.

 This is an example of two FAST-enabled tenants: